My Style of Yoga

 Having many years of experience with fibromyalgia, depression and burn-out, I have grown to love yoga for its various therapeutic qualities that help alleviate the myriad of symptoms experienced: Regulating the nervous system, introducing movement to decrease muscle stiffness & pain, and adjusting the mindset dealing with physical & mental suffering.
 I have also experienced how yoga can feel more dysregulating and create physical backlash when its intensity level is too high for our specific conditions and no adaptive options are provided.
 Too many people have been turned away from the practice, or from the onset think they don’t have the body for it and don’t dare to try.
 I aim to meet you where you are, so you can enjoy its many benefits.

-I am drawn to teach yoga to share its curative qualities in ways that are safe and accessible to those experiencing energy limiting conditions and/or chronic pain: Gentle and accessible movement to soothe the nervous system, reduce muscle stiffness and uplift our body & mind.
+I am drawn to teach yoga to share its curative qualities in ways that are safe and accessible to those experiencing energy-limiting conditions and/or chronic pain: Gentle and accessible movement to soothe the nervous system, reduce muscle stiffness and uplift our body & mind.
 My particular interests lie at the intersection of yogic science, traditional Chinese medicine and neuroscience.
 My practice is also informed by learning Ballet as a child, Pilates as a young adult and Qi Gong in recent years.

 Classes Offered

-Classes are offered live on Sundays at 11am PST, 2pm EST, 8pm CEST.
+Classes are offered live on Sundays at 11am PST, 2pm EST, 8pm CET.
 Class lasts one hour, the zoom room opens 15 minutes prior to class and we may chat about our experience afterwards.

 A recording of the class then become available on the Classes page to catch-up or take again, in your own time.